-The vision provides a picture of the desired future state of Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site looking ahead 15-20 years.
+This vision provides a picture of the desired future state of Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site, looking ahead 15-20 years.

 The untamed wilderness and soaring peaks of the Columbia Mountains have long challenged and inspired travellers.
 In Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site, the protected landscapes continue to fuel adventure, creativity and innovation.
-Indigenous communities, who are intimately connected to these lands, actively support and contribute to decision-making and park operations.
+Indigenous communities, who are intimately connected to these lands, actively support and contribute to decision making and park operations.

-The parks sustain a thriving natural environment, protect cultural resources, feature exceptional visitor facilities and services, and exemplify environmental stewardship in the management of these special places.
-In the parks, across Canada, and around the world, the rich stories and local cultures, human perseverance and ingenuity, and the natural wonders of the Columbia Mountains, are accessible to all and inspire enduring support.
+The parks sustain a thriving natural environment, protect cultural resources, feature exceptional visitor facilities and services, and are recognized for evidence-based management, grounded in scientific understanding and Indigenous knowledge.
+Whether in the parks, across Canada, or outside the country, the rich stories of local cultures, human perseverance and ingenuity, and the natural wonders of the Columbia Mountains, are accessible to all and inspire enduring support.